bjackman/bjackman.github.io/content/posts/curl-bash.md

 So, Linux is so broken that `curl | sudo bash` isn't a security issue, but I still don't do it.
 Why not?

-First, let's take look at the YOLO spectrum of software installation:
+First, let's take a look at the YOLO spectrum of software installation:

 1. `curl | sudo bash`
 2. `curl | bash`
 3. `cargo install` / `brew install` / `npm install` / `nix run`
 4. `sudo apt install` / `podman run` / `snap install` /
 `flatpak install` (arguing about the relative YOLO levels of these options is left as an exercise to the reader).

-In terms of a potentially malicious developer, I don't see much[^spectrum-sandboxing] risk difference between the levels of this spectrum, I still see a spectrum there for other reasons.
+In terms of a potentially malicious developer, I don't see much[^spectrum-sandboxing] of a risk difference between the levels of this spectrum, I still see a spectrum there for other reasons.

 ## It's about _respect_